lholden/entity_system/README.md

 # Entity System

-This is rust based Entity System for game development and is designed around the "RDBMS with code in systems" approach.
+This is a rust based Entity System for game development and is designed around the "RDBMS with code in systems" approach.

 ## Quickstart